Queensrÿche: Tri-Ryche logo

 Queensrÿche's logo, the so-called Tri-Ryche (written without an umlaut on the 'y'), also stems from the band's early years.
 Artist Wes "Grizz" Griswold, who made the artwork for the Queensrÿche EP, used to sign his work with a doodle morphed from a crude drawing of a peregrine falcon.
 He also used it for the stage set and backdrop of Queensrÿche's first tour, which he designed.
 After the band was signed, the record company adopted the doodle as the band's logo.
 However, the Tri-Ryche has never been trademarked by Queensrÿche due to a long-standing controversy over who actually created the Tri-Ryche.
 Todd Rockenfield, the brother of Queensrÿche's drummer, who designed the typeface of the word "Queensryche" on the front and back of the EP, claimed the design of the Tri-Ryche in its eventual form was his, and the band acknowledges his role in the development of the Tri-Ryche.
 The Tri-Ryche is prominently featured on most of Queensrÿche's album covers.

+Musical style

+Queensrÿche is most commonly described as progressive metal and heavy metal.
+According to Stephen Thomas Erlewine of AllMusic, "Queensrÿche constructed a progressive form of heavy metal that drew equally from the guitar pyrotechnics of post-Van Halen metal and '70s art rock, most notably Pink Floyd and Queen.